zed-0xff/vbox-ng/README.md

     	acpipowerbutton, acpisleepbutton, clone, delete, show, snapshots

     OPTIONS:
-    	-g, --[no-]glob                  (default: auto) assume <vm_name> is a wildcard, and run on multiple VMs.
+    	-g, --[no-]glob                  assume <vm_name> is a wildcard & run on multiple VMs.
-    	                                 All glob(7) patterns like *,?,[a-z] are supported plus additional pattern {1-20} which matches
-    	                                 a sequence of numbers: 1,2,3,...,19,20
-    	-n, --dry-run                    do not change anything, just print commands to be invoked -v, --verbose                    increase verbosity
+    	                                 All glob(7) patterns are supported plus additional pattern "{1-20}" - expands to a sequence: 1,2,3,...,19,20 -n, --dry-run                    do not change anything, just print commands to be invoked -v, --verbose                    increase verbosity
-    	-c, --clones N                   clone: make N clones -S, --snapshot MODE              clone: use LAST shapshot or make NEW -H, --headless                   start: start VM in headless mode -h, --help                       show this message
+    	-N, --clones N                   clone: make N clones -S, --snapshot MODE              clone: use LAST shapshot or make NEW --name NAME                  clone: name for the clone VM -H, --headless                   start: start VM in headless mode -h, --help                       show this message